 Currently, there is no way to remove the pre-issued client certificate from an existing cluster, but it has no permissions if RBAC is enabled and ABAC is disabled.

 To reduce operational overhead and to maintain a consolidated view of your logs, implement a logging strategy that is consistent wherever your clusters are deployed.
-Anthos clusters are integrated with Stackdriver by default and that should remain configured.
+Anthos clusters are integrated with Cloud Logging by default and that should remain configured.

 All GKE clusters have Kubernetes audit logging enabled by default, which keeps a chronological record of calls that have been made to the Kubernetes API server.
 Kubernetes audit log entries are useful for investigating suspicious API requests, for collecting statistics, or for creating monitoring alerts for unwanted API calls.